splendormagic/RVC_Dataset_Maker_GUI/README.md

 # Dataset Maker for RVC - Bahha Ai
-This tool cleans up your uploaded audio files from noise and music, removes silence, and compiles them into a single audio file for training datasets.
+This tool cleans up your uploaded audio files from noise and music, removes silence, and compiles them into a single dataset audio file for training RVC models.

 ## Features
 - Merge multiple audio files into one.